• Skip to primary navigation

 Spring bedroom refresh and pure linen sheets

-Slipcovered furniture in lovely natural colored or worn woven linens is a unique hallmark of French style.
-Slipcovers are easy to make for chairs and I showed you how in my how to make a cushion slipcover post.
+Slipcovered furniture in lovely natural-colored hues of worn woven linen is a unique hallmark of French style.
+Slipcovers for sofas and chairs are easy to make and I showed you how to do it in my how to make a cushion slipcover post.

 A relaxing and inviting Summer Home Tour | By TIDBITS

-I keep a stash of old linens and even bleach drop cloths to fake the sometimes expensive look.
+I keep a stash of old linens and even simple beige bleach drop cloths to fake the sometimes-expensive look.

 How to bleach a drop cloth